OMEGA-X-EU/OMEGA-X-FUCF-Maia/README.md

 2. HVAC - HVAC and meteorological data from 'Forum' public library This dataset encompasses a three-stage library HVAC system (internal temperatures, relative humidity, heat pump operation) alongside environmental meteorological conditions such as temperature, relative humidity, and solar radiation.

-This repository shares a set of scripts (bash and python) that illustrates how the data was extracted from the data lake and made available to the Sovity data connector ([sovity.com](sovity.com)) used in the Omega-X project.
+This repository shares a set of scripts (bash and python) that illustrates how the data was extracted from the data lake and made available to the github working repository (and form there to the Sovity - [sovity.com](sovity.com)  data connector ) used in the Omega-X project.

 ## Data sources and database tables